-Our newspaper is uncompromisingly anti-Castro," countered Mr. Garcia, the executive editor, "but we saw no reason to oppose the reunifications of family.
-How can you oppose someone wanting to see a mother or father they haven't seen view?
+"Our newspaper is uncompromisingly anti-Castro," countered Mr. Garcia, the executive editor, "but we saw no reason to oppose the reunifications of family.
+How can you oppose someone wanting to see a mother or father they haven't seen in 20 years from a humanitarian point of view?
 Look at the numbers - 100,000 have gone back.
 I'm sure virtually all of them are anti-Castro, but there are family ties that call them.
 That these few jokers set themselves up as arbiters of family ties and family love is absurd.
 Who elected them?